Product strategy

 The strategy and roadmap made it easier to demonstrate traction and articulate growth levers.

-Cascading OKRs gave everyone clarity.
-Priorities stopped shifting daily.
-Teams felt more in control.
+Cascading OKRs gave everyone clear direction.
+Priorities stopped shifting daily and teams felt more in control.

 Engineering had fewer surprises, product could make faster decisions, and marketing had a clearer direction.